DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 ## Plugin Component

-[PluginContainer](../reference/plugin-container.md) is an auxilary React component created to hold several plugin primitives or plugins within.
-If PluginContainer represents the root element of React component, the component can be called as plugin component.
+[Plugin](../reference/plugin.md) is an auxilary React component created to hold several plugin primitives or plugins within.
+If Plugin represents the root element of React component, the component can be called as plugin component.

 .embedded-demo({ "path": "core-basic/plugin-component" })